koushik80/koushik80/README.md

 ---

-<h4 align="left">I'm an enthusiastic System Specialist(Microsoft Azure) and Software Developer with fundamental DevOps skills, seeking long-term employment with a company where I can really immerse myself in their brand and their online ambitions.
-I enjoy connecting with diverse individuals, so if you'd like to say hello, please feel free to connect with me!
-Thanks for visiting my profile.</h4>
+<h4 align="left">I'm an enthusiastic System Specialist, with a primary focus on Microsoft Azure, and a Software Developer with fundamental DevOps skills.
+I'm currently seeking long-term employment with a company where I can fully immerse myself in their brand and online ambitions.
+As a System Specialist, I excel in working within a Hybrid environment, seamlessly navigating both On-premises and Azure setups.
+Additionally, I'm actively expanding my skill set in computer networking to become a proficient Network Administrator and Cybersecurity Specialist.
+I enjoy connecting with diverse individuals, so please feel free to reach out and say hello.
+Thank you for visiting my profile and exploring my repositories!</h4>

 ---